 - The milk you produce is just right for your baby at every stage.
-Breastmilk provides the right amounts of all the nutrients needed for healthy growth
+Breastmilk provides the right amounts of all the nutrients your baby needs for healthy growth.

-- As breastmilk is easy to digest, breastfed babies are less likely to experience tummy problems such as stomach upsets, diarrhoea and constipation
+- Because breastmilk is easy to digest, breastfed babies are less likely to experience tummy problems such as stomach upsets, diarrhoea and constipation.

 Best for you

-- Breastfeeding helps your womb return to its pre-pregnancy size and can help you to lose weight gained during pregnancy
+- Breastfeeding helps your womb return to its pre-pregnancy size and can help you to lose some of the weight gained during pregnancy.

 - Breastmilk is free!